trymnilsen/kingdomarchitect/README.md

 You can either clone this repository and run it based on the instructions on how to run the game below, or try the last version out at [https://kingdomarchitect.netlify.app](https://kingdomarchitect.netlify.app)

 ### How to play
-- Gather resources
+- Gather resources build buildings
 - Discover new lands
-- Build houses to spawn workers
-- Level up the skills of workers as wizards, knights or archers
-- Defend against enemy mobs
+- Spawn heroes and defend against enemy mobs

 ### Controls
 #### Pointer/Touch input
 Tap the item you would like to select or activate

 #### Keyboard input
-`WASD`: Use the W,A,S,D keys to move the cursor or selected items directionally
+- `WASD`: Use the W,A,S,D keys to move the cursor or selected items directionally

-`Escape`: Go back, cancel or unselect
+- `Escape`: Go back, cancel or unselect

-`E`: Activate the current selection or action
+- `E`: Activate the current selection or action

-`1-9`: Activate the n'th actionbar button
+- `1-9`: Activate the n'th actionbar button

-`M`: Cycle between focus groups
+- `M`: Cycle between focus groups

-`J`: Activate the first secondary actionbar item
+- `J`: Activate the first secondary actionbar item

-`K`: Activate the second secondary actionbar item
+- `K`: Activate the second secondary actionbar item

-#### Gamepad input
-Not yet available

 ## 📜 About the project
 Kingdom architects is intended to be a combined simulation and city building game around building your own kingdom and protecting it from hordes of evil monsters.
 It is intended to be single-player and playable both on mobile screens and desktop size clients.
 Your kingdom might last for decades or only seconds, who knows what the legends of your reign will be.